Picture of Anna Klimina

 About me

-Anna Klimina is Associate Professor in the Economics Department at St. Thomas More College, University of Saskatchewan, Canada.
-Her primary research interests include economics of post-Soviet transition, seen through institutionalist and Post Keynesian perspectives, and history of Russian economic thought.
+Anna Klimina is an Associate Professor in the Economics Department at St. Thomas More College, University of Saskatchewan, Canada.
+Her main research interests focus on the economics of post-Soviet transition, examined through institutional and Post-Keynesian perspectives, as well as the history of economic thought in Russia and Ukraine.

 Publications